shahwul/catatanbesar/docs/index.md

 Hi, my name is Syahrul Afif Tri Anggara.
 I study at Universitas Gadjah Mada.
-This is a way so I can take a note while also learning for website programming.
+I made this website so I can take a note while also learning for website programming.